This extension enables you to connect to Snowflake, write and execute sql queries, and view results without leaving VS Code.

 Once logged in, you'll be able to see and change your active database, schema, role, and warehouse.

-Located in the Activity Bar, the Database Explorer provides a hierarchical view of your database objects:
+Located in the Activity Bar, the Object Explorer provides a hierarchical view of your database and application objects:

 You can copy the object name to your clipboard by clicking the inline action icon on the right of the highlighted line.
 Clicking on an object will open up the object details view in the Panel, displaying additional information for each object.